 Please note that these guidelines are subject to change to adhere to updated public health recommendations.
 Carpoolers should check back regularly to confirm they're following the most up-to-date information.

 - All carpoolers must be symptom-free.
 In order to schedule and take a Scoop trip, every carpooler must meet the following requirements:

-- Masks required.
-All carpoolers must wear a face mask that covers their nose and mouth during all trips.
-Please refer to the CDC for information on how to correctly wear a mask and for instructions on how to make a mask at home.
+- All carpoolers are recommended to wear a face mask that covers their nose and mouth during trips.
+Please refer to the CDC for information on how to correctly wear a mask.

 RELEASE OF LIABILITY AND ASSUMPTION OF RISK